xuyiyang0409/docs/Becoming_Consensus_Node/How To Become A Consensus Node.md

 ## Current Consensus Nodes

-The NEO Mainnet currently has 7 consensus nodes.
+The NEO main-net currently has 7 consensus nodes.
 6 of them are being maintained by NEO Foundation, while 1 is maintained by CityOfZion.

+The NEO test-net currently has 7 consensus nodes.
+3 of them are being maintained by NEO Foundation, 1 by Neo Global Development, 3 by CityOfZion.

 NEO plans to expand the number of consensus nodes maintained by the community.
 This guide will cover the requirements and process of becoming a consensus node.

 ## 1. Requirements

 ### 1.1 Hardware Requirements

-AWS EC2 m5d.xlarge, 4 core processor, 16 GB RAM, 10GB Bandwidth, 150 SSD  *(equivalent or above)*
+Recommended Minimum Hardware Specifications for a machine running NEO consensus node:

+- 4 Core CPU
+- 8 GB RAM
+- 10M Bandwidth
+- 100G Hard Drive

 ### 1.2 Other Criteria